Non-medical masks or face coverings should:

 How to Make Your Own Face Covering – Government of Canada

-• Most mask policies and by-laws have exemptions for people who cannot wear a mask for medical reasons such as breathing or lung conditions.
-Usually no “proof” is required.
+No “proof” is required for exemption.
+Most face covering policies and by-laws share similar exemptions.
 Many businesses and public settings support curbside pickup, delivery or other options for those who cannot wear a mask in the store.

-• This depends on the setting and whether the policy is in the form of a by-law or other legal requirement such as a provincial regulation.
+This depends on the setting and whether the policy is in the form of a by-law or other legal requirement such as a provincial regulation.
 Most settings rely on educating people so they know what the rules are, and expect that most people will follow the rules.
 If someone refuses to comply without a valid reason, they could be asked to leave the location.
 By-laws or Provincial Orders can be enforced by stronger methods including warnings and fines for patrons or business operators, but with an “education first” approach to enforcement, this would usually only happen in situations where there was blatant disregard for the rules.
+Visit our Enforcement page for more details.

 Our video will show you the most effective way to use your face covering.
 Remember – always carry your mask in a clean plastic bag when not in use.
 And always keep it clean – wash cloth face coverings regularly.